Assoumani/test_boutique/README.md

 # Test Boutique

-As part of a recruitment, I had to make a web application for an ecommerce site respecting a specification.
+As part of a recruitment, I had to make a web application for an ecommerce website respecting a specification.
 Here is the result

 ## 1. Import project